tikaramac19/tikaramac19/README.md

 - 👀 I’m interested in making websites using ReactJs.
 - 🌱 I’m currently learning Next.js for React framework and Redux as a state management.
 - 💞️ I’m looking to collaborate on PayPal.
-- 📫 How to reach me : Facebook : Tikaram Ac || twitter : @tikaramac
+- 📫 How to reach me : Facebook : Tikaram Ac || twitter : @tikaramac19
 - 😁Pronounce : He/His

 <!---